Meet Our People

 Primed for a life of adventure and passion for the world, Doug traveled from Colorado to explore the Caribbean coast of Panama in the mid 2000’s.
 For the last 6 years, he has called the islands of Bocas del Toro his home.

-When he saw what was happening to the coral reefs around him, and realized he could bring prople together to help, it was only natural that he spearheaded the founding of Caribbean Coral Restoration Center.
+When he saw what was happening to the coral reefs around him, and realized he could bring people together to help, it was only natural that he spearheaded the founding of Caribbean Coral Restoration Center.

-Emillio Hooker, All-Star
+Emillio Hooker, Foreman

 Emillio was born and raised in Panama not far from Bocas del Toro.
 He is the backbone of our operation – handling all kinds of projects from master captain of MUSA to building and fixing whatever it is that we need.
 He is an invaluable part of our team.